 - 1 tbsp gelatin powder

 - 4 tbsp water

-- half and half, flavored creamer, or whipped cream Optional
+- half and half, flavoured creamer, or whipped cream (optional)

 This recipe generally follows the process of most Japanese coffee jelly recipes.
 (More on its popularity in Japan below…)